 What Are You Saving For?

-When you’re thinking about how much money you should save every month, you should also be thinking about what you’re saving for.
+When you’re thinking about how much money you should save every month, you should also consider what you’re saving for.
 This highly depends on your financial goals.

 You can save for: